Because it

 Europe and it’s currently growing and thriving.
 I invite you to contact me to reserve your very own batch of kefir grains.

-If you place an order for $100.00 or more at my website.
-I will send you your starter culture free, along with some
+If you place an order for $100.00 or more at my website, I will send you your starter culture free, along with some

-great recipes.
-You can go here to check out all my products at one convenient place.
+my natural health products at one convenient place.
 Or call me at 530 -692-2904 for other possibilities to obtain a kefir

-(But Can’t I Buy Kefir in the Store?)
+But Can’t I Buy Kefir in the Store?

 Yes you can, but the quality will not be the same.
 The kefir